-Field Trips and research trips to galleries and museums, to experience looking, learning and working from primary source material.
+Field Trips and research trips to galleries and museums (where possible), to experience looking, learning and working from primary source material.

 The Learning Experience: The teaching will include a range of practical exercises, introductions to techniques, processes and concepts, and set projects which lead to more focused and personal exploration.
 Over the course, student progress will be monitored and supported by the tutor.
 Teaching will include practical demonstrations, one to one tuition, group discussions and critiques.